 After you have completed training, obtained your CDL as well as various endorsements (for instance Class A for articulated trucks and an endorsement for using air brakes) and passed a physical exam, you are ready to go start your career as a truck driver.

-Do you Want to Be an Owner-Operator or a Company Driver?
+Become an Owner Operator or a Company Driver?

-Most truck drivers fall into one of two categories - Owner Operator, or Company Driver, with many actually leasing their trucks instead of outright ownership.
+Most people looking for how to become a truck driver fall into one of two categories - Owner Operator, or Company Driver, with many actually leasing their trucks instead of outright ownership.
 From a high-level perspective, the difference is obvious.
 Owner Operators have full control over their rigs and have the freedom to initiate contracts, pick up extra loads, and decide exactly how much they want to work as well as where they want to go.
 Company drivers don't have that freedom - but they also do have the high overhead of loan and lease payments.
 Possibly most important for many drivers is the fact that the job ends when you finish your load work at the terminal.

 As an Owner Operator, you are responsible for running a business that can seemingly never end.
 That requires you to manage cash flow and so the big check you get for delivering a load will need to cover expenses for your truck as well as your costs of living.
 While there are services out there such as transportation factoring that helps to smooth out these issues, becoming a professional truck driver is something that requires constant attention.

 Becoming a Truck Driver Is More Than Just Driving a Truck